ibm-cloud-docs/cloud-infrastructure/compare-infra.md

 ## Next steps
 {: #compare-nextsteps}

-To review all our VPC infrastructure capabilities, see [About virtual private cloud](/docs/vpc?topic=vpc-about-vpc).
+To review all the VPC infrastructure capabilities, see [About virtual private cloud](/docs/vpc?topic=vpc-about-vpc).
 To start exploring infrastructure overall, see [Building your infrastructure](/docs/overview?topic=overview-first-steps-it-ops).